ibexa/documentation-developer/docs/guide/repository.md

 user_data: User data
 ```

-### Limit of archived Content item versions
+### REVIEW MOVE?
+Limit of archived Content item versions

-`default_version_archive_limit` controls the number of archived versions per Content item that will be stored in the repository, by default set to 5.
+`default_version_archive_limit` controls the number of archived versions per Content item that will be stored in the Repository, by default set to 5.
 This setting is configured in the following way (typically in `ezplatform.yml`):

 ``` yaml
 ezpublish: